xhumiq/jitsi/VideoMixer.md

 1. Written using rust (preferred) or C/C++: bindings to FFMpeg are assumed - although other video libraries approved by the client maybe used.
 2. Makefile for building the application from scratch is required - assume build server is a newly minted debian 10 machine with no dependencies installed other than the build-essential package.
 3. This means the makefile must download/install the necessary dependencies including ffmpeg, rust, and cargo if necessary.
-4. Client must be able to compile the application successfully with only the makefile and without developers help on a clean Amazon EC2 Debian install (GPU may be required).
+4. Client must be able to compile the application successfully with only the makefile and accompanying source code files from a git clone of a specified repo branch without developers help on a clean Amazon EC2 Debian install (GPU may be required).
 5. WebRTC protocol is required due to limitations of Jitsi.
 6. Must support GPU - all gpus supported by AWS EC2 are allowed.
 7. Must support various input video resolutions - output default is 720p and allowed to change.